linuxdeepin/deepin-movie-reborn/assets/deepin-movie/movie/en_US/movie.md

 ## Overview

-Movie shares a pleasant leisure time with you!
-Movie is a video player which supports many video formats with various features.
-With its simple interface and rich shortcuts, you can fulfill all operations with just one keyboard, saying farewell to your mouse in an easy way.
+Movie is a video player with simple interface and smooth performance, which is compatible with various video formats and supports the functions of playing local video or streaming media files, searching subtitles online or loading subtitles manually.

 ![1|main](fig/main.png)